-Fort Lauderdale Domestic Violence Attorney
+Fort Lauderdale Domestic Violence Lawyer

 Domestic violence is a criminal charge with various nuances, and a defendant may be charged with the following:

 - Aggravated battery occurs when the perpetrator causes great bodily harm, permanent disability, permanent disfigurement, or uses a deadly weapon while committing a battery.
-Aggravated battery is a felony of the second degree.

 - Assault is an intentional act and can be in the form of threatening words or acts, making the victim fear that physical harm or violence is imminent.
 These charges are second-degree misdemeanors, and if the defendant is found guilty, the punishment is also defined by the sentencing guidelines outlined by Florida Statutes.

 - Aggravated Assault is an assault with a deadly weapon without intent to kill; or with an intent to commit a felony.

 Other types of domestic violence include stalking, sexual battery, sexual assault, false imprisonment, and violations of restraining orders.

-What Happens after a Domestic Violence Arrest in Florida?
+What Happens After a Domestic Violence Arrest in Florida?

-Domestic violence charges can arise from various situations, including ones where someone is simply trying to defend themselves from an impending attack.
+Domestic violence charges can arise from various situations, including when someone is simply trying to defend themselves from an impending attack.
 This can make it difficult for police to make an arrest, as it may not be discernible who is the aggressor or victim, or they may only listen to one side of the story.

 Contact Our Fort Lauderdale Domestic Violence Attorney Today

-At the Law Offices of Jeffrey S. Grossman, LLC, our Fort Lauderdale domestic violence lawyer will make sure that your side of the story is heard loud and clear.
+At the Law Offices of Jeffrey S. Grossman, LLC, our Fort Lauderdale domestic violence lawyer can ensure your story is heard loud and clear.
 Our Fort Lauderdale criminal defense lawyers can help defend you against criminal charges, matters related to protective orders, and injunctions related to domestic violence.

 “They are the professionals who know what to do to get a positive outcome for your case.”- Everard L.